 Meet your budget

-When service organizations use capacity planning, the goal is to meet demand with the least amount of waste, or increase their utilization rates.
-Often, organizations assume or “guess” they can meet demand instead of having a real plan in place based on their projected sales or demand forecast.
-This stresses the need for capacity planning.
+When service organizations use a proven capacity planning process to meet demand with the least waste or increase their utilization rates, they are on the path to improved customer experience.
+Often, organizations assume or “guess” they can meet demand instead of having a real plan in place based on projected sales or demand forecast.
+Capacity planning eliminates the need to guess.

 Capacity planning includes categories that help businesses based on the timelines they have established:

-- Short-term capacity: This is typically used for daily or weekly time frames.
-It can include quarterly time frames.
-Short-term capacity doesn’t look at trends and cycles, but customer demand and seasonal variations.
+- Short-term capacity: Usually, this is daily or weekly periods, but it can include quarterly periods.
+Short-term capacity does not look at trends and cycles but considers customer demand and seasonal variations.

-- Long-term capacity: This is the maximum time frame, which varies depending on the type of service industry.
+- Long-term capacity: This is the maximum period, which varies depending on the type of service.
 Long-term capacity requires forecasting; the forecasts are converted into established capacity requirements.

-Capacity planning helps businesses with budgeting and scaling so they can identify their optimal levels of operations:
+Capacity planning helps businesses with budgeting and scaling so they can identify optimal levels of operations:

 - Budgeting benefits: Capacity planning helps determine how services are offered, and the appropriate time frames and staff required to meet current demand and cover all operational costs.
 This is an important consideration when establishing yearly budgets to effectively allocate money for expenses.
 The use of demand planning software and demand forecasting software helps with developing financial projections.

-- Scaling benefits: If a business is considering taking on more staff to help meet anticipated demand based on their capacity plans, they might find that aside from increasing employees by 10%, they need specific skills or a larger location for their staff and any new equipment they may need.
+- Scaling benefits: If your business is considering taking on more staff to help meet anticipated demand based on their capacity plans, you might find that aside from increasing employees by 10%, you need specific skills or a larger location for staff and any new equipment requirements.

-Capacity planning can accelerate an organization’s innovation while decreasing risk.
-To help organizations meet demand, they must look at the different service demand factors that can affect capacity, including:
+Capacity planning can accelerate your organization’s innovation while decreasing risk.
+To help meet demand, assess the service demand factors that can affect capacity, including:

 - Staffing: Job descriptions, total labor, training, compensation, and turnover rates